vkocubinsky/SublimeTableEditor/README.md

     | Anna      |   12  |         20 |
     | Alexander |   13  |         27 |

+Note: colspan with '||' characters doesn't support, it will be supported in next releases.

 **RestrucuredText**

     |    Name   | Age |